DHTMLX/gantt-docs/data/desktop/performance.md

 The Smart Rendering technique allows considerably enhancing the speed of data rendering, while working with big amounts of data.
 In this mode only the tasks and links visible on the screen at the moment are being rendered.

-The "Smart Rendering" mode is enabled by default.
+The Smart Rendering mode is enabled by default.
 If you need to disable it, you can set the corresponding configuration parameter to false:

 ~~~js
 gantt.config.smart_rendering = false;